 Disability benefits may also be paid under the Worker's Compensation Board (WCB) and Canada Pension Plan (CPP).
 WCB and CPP disability payments would directly reduce your LTD benefit, as your CPP, WCB and LTD benefits are integrated to provide the level of income replacement under the option of your choice.
-LTD benefits continue until the earliest of either age 65 or retirement, as long as you remain disabled and comply with the provisions of the plan.
+LTD benefits continue as outlined in the plan carrier contract, further details are available in the Life and LTD booklet.